Recipe for How to Make Roast Lamb With Curried Potatoes and Fried Rice

 Here are the steps that you can follow to make this lamb with curried potatoes and fried rice dish that you will surely delight in!:

-- For example, for a family of four or five and for everyone to get their own nice sized portion of lamb chop as shown in the photo, you might want to purchase two small packages of raw lamb chop meat, each package containing just under two pounds of meat.
+- For example, for a family of four or five and for everyone to get their own nice sized portion of lamb chop as shown in the photo, you might want to purchase two small packages of raw lamb chop meat, each package of lamb containing just under two pounds of lamb meat.

 - Pre-heat your oven to 400 degrees.